huggingface/text-generation-inference/docs/source/conceptual/streaming.md

 First, we need to install the `@huggingface/inference` library.
 `npm install @huggingface/inference`

 If you're using the free Inference API, you can use `HfInference`.
 If you're using inference endpoints, you can use `HfInferenceEndpoint`.
-Let's

 We can create a `HfInferenceEndpoint` providing our endpoint URL and credential.